rodolfocarobene/git_lecture/exercises/batch4.md

 5. Create a new branch with your name in this repository (git_lecture) with some small changes and push it.
 Do not use the **main** branch!
-Look from github the branches your collegues are creating and pushing!
+Look from github the branches your colleagues are creating and pushing!
 Pull them all and look at the differences between them.